Zavzpret (Zavegepant)

 How is Zavzpret different from triptans?

-Triptans cause blood vessel constriction, which is why they're contraindicated in cardiovascular disease.
-Zavzpret works by blocking CGRP without affecting blood vessels, making it an option for patients who can't use triptans.
+Triptans cause blood vessel constriction, which is why they're contraindicated in some cardiovascular conditions.
+Zavzpret blocks CGRP receptors and is not a vasoconstrictor, making it a possible option for patients who can't use triptans, but labeling still warns about new or worsening hypertension and Raynaud's phenomenon.

 Can I use Zavzpret if I have heart disease?

-Unlike triptans, Zavzpret doesn't have cardiovascular contraindications.
-However, discuss your complete medical history with your doctor.
+Unlike triptans, Zavzpret does not have triptan-style vasoconstrictive contraindications.
+However, discuss your complete medical history with your doctor, especially uncontrolled blood pressure, circulation symptoms, or Raynaud's phenomenon.

 Why does it affect my taste?